 Projects can remain open for a maximum of 3 semesters.
 Stipends not claimed past that time period will not be paid.

-Faculty mentors of Gold and Silver projects will can recieve $500 extra compensation for significant time mentoring their student scholar.
+Faculty mentors of Gold and Silver projects will can receive $500 extra compensation for significant time mentoring their student scholar.

-- A student must present a clearly stated project that demonstrates it potential value and contribution to the field of research or creative activity.
+- A student must present a clear project that demonstrates it potential value and contribution to the field of research or creative activity.

 - The student must have the support of a faculty mentor willing to collaborate on the project.
 Faculty mentors must have a shared interest and a high degree of expertise in the subject area of the project, because they will be mentoring the student throughout the project.

 - If the student's project is directly related to the work of the faculty mentor(s), two things may take place: a) the student may develop his or her own spin-off project from a faculty project, to which URECA funding will be applied, or b) the student's involvement with the faculty project should be at a level such that published/presented works resulting from the collaboration would include the student as co- and preferably first-author or lead role artist/producer.
 In either case, students are expected to play a primary, not an assistant role.

 - The faculty mentor(s) should be familiar with the expenses, including equipment, supplies, publication costs, library, studio, or laboratory fees, copy costs, travel or other expenses that are allowed in the program and should be consulted in the preparation of the budget portion of the application.
 Supplies are limited to $300 at the Silver Scholar level and $500 at the Gold and Platinum levels of funding.